terrimporter/RobinsonEtAl2020/README.md

 ## Supplementary data files

-1. Denoised ESVs (FASTA) for BR5, F230R, and ml-jg.
-These files are concatenated in Infiles/cat.csv
+1. Denoised, chimera-filtered ESVs (FASTA) for BR5, F230R, and ml-jg.

+2. Denoised, chimera-filtered ESVs, pseudogene-filtered ORFs (FASTA) for BR5, F230R, and ml-jg.

-2. ESV x sample tables for BR5, F230R, and ml-jg
+3. ESV x sample tables for BR5, F230R, and ml-jg.
+These are based on the denoised, chimera-, and pseudogene-filtered ESVs.

 ## References

-Robinson, C.V., Porter, T.M., Wright, M.T., Hajibabaei, M.  Propylene glycol-based antifreeze as an effective preservative for bulk-benthos DNA metabarcoding of macroinvertebrates.
+Robinson, C.V., Porter, T.M., Wright, M.T., Hajibabaei, M. (2020) Propylene glycol-based antifreeze as an effective preservative for bulk-benthos DNA metabarcoding of macroinvertebrates.

 ## Acknowledgements